 Ah, spring!
-The time of life and renewal!
-The time of sunshine and perfect weather.
-But for some, the spring is not actually so perfect.
+The time of life and renewal, sunshine and perfect weather.
+But for some, the spring is not so perfect.
 For many people, spring is also the time of runny noses and itchy eyes, crumpled tissues and crawling skin.
-Spring allergies are the worst!
+Spring allergies are a bummer.
 You’re supposed to be out celebrating the change in weather, not huddled under a mountain of tissue boxes.
-There’s got to be a way to get the upper hand over the season!
-Fear not, pollen-phobes.
-Here’s how to beat spring allergies.

 The main culprit of spring allergies is pollen, which wafts off of trees, plants, grasses – you name it.
 Spring allergy sufferers are basically trapped inside the reproductive cycle of plants.
 It’s not a pretty place to be.
 Although sometimes you can see yellow clumps or clouds of pollen, individual pollen motes are so tiny that they can only been seen under a microscope.
 Those little guys are causing you all that trouble?
 Outrageous.